-Plastic #1 (PET) and Plastic #2 (HDPE) are accepted for recycling throughout the island at eight locations through the Kaua'i Recycles Program Residential Drop Bin Program.
+Plastic #1 (PET) and Plastic #2 (HDPE) plastic bottles and jars are accepted for recycling throughout the island at eight locations through the Kaua'i Recycles Program Residential Drop Bin Program.
 Plastic #1: Clear plastic.
 It is also a container type that is included under the Hawaii Deposit Beverage Container (HI5) Program.
 Beverages such as water, sodas, juices, sports drinks, and even beer bottled in #1 plastic are redeemable under the HI5 Program.
 Plastic #2: Opaque plastic; commonly detergent, shampoo bottles and milk jugs.
-No containers over 5 gallons accepted, and no containers that previously held oil, gas, or other flammable material.
+No containers 5 gallons or over are accepted, and no containers that previously held oil, gas, or other flammable material.

-Plastics #3-#7 are not recyclable on Kaua'i because they have low market value and we do not have a materials recovery facility on island to manage this material at this time.
-Black plastic is NOT accepted becuase the color degrades the recycling mix in the same way thermoformed plastics do.
+Plastics #3-#7 are not recyclable on Kaua'i because they have low market value and we do not have a materials recovery facility (MRF) on island to manage this material at this time.
+Black plastic is NOT accepted because the color degrades the recycling mix in the same way thermoformed plastics do.

 The Garden Island Newspaper accepts clean used plastic newspaper sleeves for reuse at their headquarters in Lihue.